 This solution allows the UE to initiate Mobility Registration Update signalling only when moving out of the predicted sequence of Registration Areas.

-UE mobility cannot be mitigated by this solution, and consequently, a fast-moving UE will need to initiate Mobility Registration Update when re-selecting to a cell of out-of-sequence RA.
+UE mobility cannot be mitigated by this solution without AMF awareness of the UE’s mobility, and consequently, a fast-moving UE will need to initiate Mobility Registration Update when re-selecting to a cell of out-of-sequence RA.
+If the AMF is aware of the UE’s moving trajectory it can assign an RA List comprising satellite cells along the UE’s flight path to minimise mobility updates of fast-moving UE, whose flight path is predictable.
+This optimisation is applicable on both polar and non-polar LEO and MEO orbits.

 UE location is needed in order to use the pre-timed sequence of RAs.
 However, the subsequent satellite can be determined with reasonable accuracy based on the current serving satellite-based cell even though its precise time of availability is not known.
 Consequently, the sequence of RAs can be determined even without knowing the precise UE location.
 In this case, the sequence of RAs can be applied without validity time.